Philip & Shelly Jauch — Owners

 Philip and Shelly Jauch have been married for over 25 years and have four children.
 Their karate journey began when their second son turned 10 and they wanted to find something to help build his confidence and self-discipline and something Philip could do for exercise.
 A friend recommended karate as something they could do together and IBBA as a great place with friendly staff and focus on character education.
 “We loved the fact that the curriculum was not about fighting, but about doing your best to stop a fight and focusing on your character to always choose ‘right over might’”.
 Philip made great friendships and found a passion for martial arts while finding a healthy physical program, their son made connections with others and worked hard to earn his Jr. Black Belt, and eventually their daughter and 3rd son joined as well!
 “My favorite moment as a karate mom was cheering on my daughter and husband working to earn their Jr. Black Belt and 2nd Degree Black Belt together.”
 While their children have chosen to pursue other activities, the lessons they learned from karate still benefit them in many areas of their life.
 Philip’s passion and commitment have led him to become a school owner and study many other forms of martial arts as he continues his journey as a student.
 Shelly has partnered with Philip as school owner and desires to see the school continue to provide quality martial arts and character education to students of all ages.

-Sensei Philip Jauch — Owner / Sensei / Senior Instructor
+Sensei Philip Jauch — Owner / Chief Instructor

-Philip Jauch holds the rank of Sensei and a 3rd degree Black Belt in International Kenpo Karate Jiu Jitsu under Professor Robert Austin, a 3rd degree Black Belt in Kanda Ha Kamishin Ryu Aiki Jiu Jitsu under Soke Don Phillip, a Basic Instructor Certification and rank in Progressive Arnis under Chad Bailey and ongoing studies in BJJ and Wu style Taiji.
+Philip Jauch holds the rank of Sensei and a 3rd degree Black Belt in International Kenpo Karate Jiu Jitsu under Professor Robert Austin, Sensei and a 3rd degree Black Belt in Shorinji Tetsuken Do Kanda Ha Kamishin Ryu under Soke Don Phillip, a Basic Instructor Certification and rank in Progressive Arnis under Chad Bailey and ongoing studies in BJJ and Wu style Taiji.
 He believes in supporting the journey of every student to improve themselves.
-He works diligently to provide a well-rounded education to his students as he trains to improve his owns abilities to the same end.
+He works diligently to provide a well-rounded education to his students as he trains to improve his own abilities to the same end.
 “I work with some of the best instructors in the industry within our school.
 It’s an honor to watch the students progress and grow.”

 Sensei Lee Urton is a lifelong Martial Artist, father of three, and veteran of the Iraq war who has been teaching at Kaizen IBBA for nearly a decade.
 He spent his childhood training in traditional Karate schools, and in his teenage years transitioned into western boxing before joining the Marine Corps in 2000.
 While a Marine, Sensei Urton served as an infantry team leader and received numerous awards and commendations for his service in combat during the 2003 invasion of Iraq.
 Since his military service, Sensei Urton has attended CSU’s Health and Exercise Science program, as well as devoted his life to teaching and empowering people of all ages (particularly children) to live healthier, happier, and more active lives through Martial Arts, inspiring all his students to live up to their potential.
 As a father of three, Sensei Urton understands the value of Martial Arts in young people’s lives and the enormous positive impact it has on both physical and emotional health and he has made it his mission to share the Martial Arts with as many people as possible.